jdkweb/laravel-search/README.md

 # laravel-search
 Laravel-Search is a search-engine using the models.
-Search easily, flexible add an intelligent on your Laravel website or application.
+Search easily, flexible add intelligent on your Laravel website or application.

 Packagist: [laravel-search](https://packagist.org/packages/jdkweb/laravel-search)